-HBRC plays a key role in promoting sustainable, long-term water management.
+The Regional Council plays a key role in promoting sustainable, long-term water management.
 We set limits and levels and monitor these across the region’s connected surface and groundwater resources.
 We also work across the five councils in Hawke's Bay.

 This video explains groundwater modelling the Council undertakes to inform future water management.

-HBRC staff undertake water management activities, maintaining that water is a common good.
-They are guided by legislation or by HBRC policy but have no discretion to act.
+the Regional Council staff undertake water management activities, maintaining that water is a common good.
+They are guided by legislation or by the Regional Council policy but have no discretion to act.
 Any change to regulations occurs by way of community engagement through a policy process, which often takes 3-5 years, if not longer.

-However, HBRC can and does recover the administrative costs of water management, through section 36 charges, consent fees and compliance costs.
+However, the Regional Council can and does recover the administrative costs of water management, through section 36 charges, consent fees and compliance costs.

 Consent information is publicly available and while anyone can receive information, requests for information will have no bearing on someone being considered an ‘affected party’.

-The National Policy Statement for Freshwater Management or NPSFM directs HBRC to establish objectives and set flow limits for freshwater.
+The National Policy Statement for Freshwater Management or NPSFM directs the Regional Council to establish objectives and set flow limits for freshwater.
 It does not prescribe how much or to whom freshwater should be allocated.

 The traditional allocation model has been ‘first in, first served’, however the changing thinking of landowners and other key stakeholders is challenging this model.